 More ski resorts start to open in December.
 They begin to open one after the other.
 Or they start operating daily and not only on weekends.

-By now, it is likely that some inches of snow have already fallen in the last few days or weeks.
+By now, likely, some inches of snow have already fallen in the last few days or weeks.
 This makes opening a ski resort much easier.

 Due to a lack of snow, the December 2022 ski season was relatively weak in Switzerland, as in most other European alps1.
 Ideally, you should head to one of Switzerland’s more snow-sure regions if you want to avoid this.
 Snow-sure regions as well as other high ski resorts will, however, see more tourists as well since everyone will be heading up there.
 Even so, you’d be best served booking there to ensure you’ll be able to ski.